“Is My Training Clean?” check list

 The responsibility of the person, the knowledge and understanding of the technology.

-The skills they will need to practice to communicate effectively.
+The skills they will need to practise and to communicate effectively.

 Technology